ucm-it/hpc_docs/contrib.md

 # How to Contribute to the HPC Docs

 ## Pull Request Process
-This section presumes you have read through "Creating Fork page" and you have a fundamental understanding of GIT
+This section presumes you have read through [Creating Fork page](./FORKING.md) and you have a basic understanding of GIT
 1. Commit your change to your local checkout on your computer
 	1. **Note:** It is imperative that you write your commit message to be as concise **and** descriptive as possibly.
-For ideas please refer to the # 50/72 Rule for GIT Messages. [[https://www.midori-global.com/blog/2018/04/02/git-50-72-rule#:~:text=The%20rule%20is%20simple%3A,them%20(This%20part%20is%20optional.]](link)
+For ideas please refer to the # 50/72 Rule for GIT Messages.
+[Link](https://www.midori-global.com/blog/2018/04/02/git-50-72-rule#:~:text=The%20rule%20is%20simple%3A,them%20(This%20part%20is%20optional.))

 	2. Ensure to Sync your Github fork remote with the main HPC Docs Repo.
 	3. Git fetch the changes onto your local checkout.
 		1. **Note to only** Git Pull if necessary.